-Turning Dreams Into Reality in 2019
+Turning Dreams Into Reality in the New Year

 I've never been good at giving gifts and even worse, for those who care about me, I'm impossible to give gifts to.
 I've told my family not to buy me anything, instead I love receiving things that the kids made or experiences we as a family can have together or opportunities to help others.
 So I started thinking to myself, what if there was a way to give and receive a gift that inspires, connects and has a positive impact?
 Even if its small wouldn't it be worth it?
 If good things come in small packages shouldn't it stand to reason that even better things must come in no package at all?
 As all of us go through the time honored tradition of setting our new year's resolutions I was reminded of how much your probability of success increases if you have some support.
 Even the mere act of sharing these resolutions with someone increases the probability.
 Or perhaps a partner who could motivate you, encourage you or act as a sounding board might be beneficial.